Conversation data your warehouse can use

 Typed, queryable fields from every conversation

 Transcript summaries aren't queryable.
-Semarize returns boolean flags, numeric scores, categorical enums, and extracted values - the same schema on every run.
+Semarize returns boolean flags, numeric scores, categories, and extracted lists - the same schema on every run.
 Push directly to BigQuery, Snowflake, or Databricks.
 Trend, aggregate, and model against structured conversation fields without a transformation layer.

 Sales Call